wanforge/quotes/README.md

 - 🥉 With age comes wisdom and a high sex drive.
 And the wisdom to enjoy it.
 - 🧧 When you see a man of worth, think of how you may emulate him.
 When you see one who is unworthy, examine yourself.
 - 🧬 We must overcome the notion that we must be regular.
 It robs you of the chance to be extraordinary and leads you to the mediocre.
+- 🧰 We choose our joys and sorrows long before we experience them.
 - 🪘 Wherever you go, go with all your heart.

 - ⭐ Wisdom has never made a bigot, but learning has.